5-minute read

 It’s a milestone, not a finish line

-Many organizations become so focused on enforcement dates that they given little thought to what comes afterwards.
-Once your preparatory work sets you on the road of compliance, your mission going forward is to stay on track, which can be an even greater challenge.
-By creating a data privacy governance committee with the necessary expertise and authority to manage compliance activities, you prepare your organization to adapt to future “triggers” and to fulfill your responsibilities on an ongoing basis.
+Many organizations become so focused on enforcement dates that they give little thought to what comes afterwards.
+Once your preparatory work sets you on the road of compliance, your mission going forward is to stay on track, which can be an even greater challenge due to potential data issues.
+By creating a data privacy governance committee with the necessary expertise and authority to manage compliance activities, you prepare your organization to adapt to future “triggers” and to fulfill your responsibilities on an ongoing basis thereby enhancing operational efficiency.